 The mortality rate for feral kittens is 50%.
 The average life expectancy for an unmanaged feral cat is 2 years, due to parasites, starvation, stress, disease, poisoning, injuries, and exposure to the elements.

 If a sterilized feral cat lives in a colony monitored by a caretaker, it can stay healthy and live up to 10 years.

 A sterilized indoor cat can stay healthy and live up to 17 years, and often to 20 years.

-Unmanaged feral cats are a serious public health issue, and can significantly impact local biodiversity.
-Feral cats are devastating predators for birds, mammals, reptiles, and amphibians.
+Unmanaged stray cats are a serious public health issue, and can significantly impact local biodiversity.
+Stray cats are devastating predators for birds, mammals, reptiles, and amphibians.
 In some countries, feral cats are considered an invasive species.
-Given that Boquete prides itself on its diverse bird population, it is important to humanely control the number of free roaming cats.
-Diseases can spread from sick feral cats to other cats and humans.
+Letting pet cats outside presents risks to the cat and to the environment.
+Given that Boquete relies on its diverse bird population as a tourist attraction and economic driver, it is important to humanely control the number of free roaming cats.
+Diseases can spread from sick free roaming cats to other cats and humans.
 Healthy cats do not spread disease, but stressed, malnourished, and sick cats can infect humans (zoonotic diseases) and each other.
-Although there is no threat of plague or rabies in Panama, sick, stressed feral cats can spread the following zoonotic diseases:
+Although there is no threat of plague or rabies in Panama, sick, stressed stray cats can spread the following zoonotic diseases: